computeman/phase-1-toy-problem/Net Salary Calculator/README.md

 3. The gross pay is calculated by adding the basic salary and benefits and stored in the grossPay variable.

-4. The code determines the appropriate PAYE (Pay As You Earn) deduction based on the gross pay using conditional statements.
+4. Using conditional statements, The code determines the appropriate PAYE (Pay As You Earn) deduction based on the gross pay.
 The calculated PAYE amount is stored in the paye variable.

 4. An array of NHIF rates is defined, specifying income ranges and corresponding deductions.
 The code iterates over this array to find the NHIF rate that matches the gross pay.
 The corresponding deduction is stored in the nhifDeduction variable.